shubhamPassi/master-coding-interview/README.md

 ### Review Google Interview

-Exercise: Go step by step through a problem use cheatsheet for that and approach this code as we do above.
+**Exercise** : Go step by step through a problem use cheatsheet for that and approach this code as we do above.

 ```javascript
 // Naive Approach